 Consider the idea of opening on a holiday that people love to celebrate in bars.
 It may boost your promotion campaign as people usually look for bars that host parties on St. Patrick's day and Halloween.
 If you plan on opening in February, think of hosting an event for the army of Super Bowl fans who usually struggle to find a place where to watch the game.

 Your checklist on how to open a bar

 If you ask any bar owner, “What does it take to open a bar?” and they will begin explaining a very long and complicated process.
 Honestly, you can plan opening your own bar as the following 12 steps.

 1. Create a business plan

-Your business plan will answer big questions such as how much does it cost to start a bar and identify your customer profile.
+Your business plan will answer big questions such as how much does it cost to start a bar and identify your.
 It will act as a guide through the decision making and be a vital part of your success.